daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 ### Code and Data Pipeline

 I used `Google Drive` for code storage, `Neptune.ai` for experiment tracking, and `Google Colab` for model fitting in a high-RAM & GPU enabled environment.
-For the CNNs I used PyTorch with Resnest and EfficientNet backbones, and I used Catboost for the metadata classifier, both trained on GPU.
-Since I used [pre-computed mel-spectrograms](https://www.kaggle.com/kneroma/kkiller-birdclef-2021) for the CNNs there was no need for data versioning.
-Additionally, the spectrograms were cached to memory before training to speed up CNN fitting.
-I performed the CNN augmentations (mixup, striping) on the GPU per batch to reduce CPU bottlenecking.
+For the NNs I used PyTorch with Resnest and EfficientNet backbones, and I used Catboost for the metadata classifier, both trained on GPU.
+Since I used [pre-computed mel-spectrograms](https://www.kaggle.com/kneroma/kkiller-birdclef-2021) for the NNs there was no need for data versioning.
+Additionally, the spectrograms were cached to memory before training to speed up NN fitting.
+I performed the NN augmentations (mixup, striping) on the GPU per batch to reduce CPU bottlenecking.

-### Birdcall CNNs
+### Birdcall NNs

 My models were trained on the train_short clips and evaluated with the Public LB soundscapes.
 They were all trained on 7-sec crops of the train_short data, with up to ten spectrograms taken at the beginning of the files (35% of the clips had the max ten 7-sec crops).
 To account for the 5sec snippet format of test data, I padded the 5-sec clips at model inference to 7-sec.
 Backbones: [resnest50](https://www.kaggle.com/ttahara/resnest50-fast-package) (striping), [efficientnet-B3](https://www.kaggle.com/tunguz/efficientnet-pytorch-071) (mixup), both with transfer learning weights set from ImageNet.
 Model training in Colab for the resnests was ~2.5 hours (12 epochs), while training for the effnets was ~5.5 hours (55 epochs).
 I trained with BCE loss using Adam optimizer and cosine annealing schedule.